beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 }
 ```

+In that case, `x` will be atomically incremented by `3`---no other
+thread can jump in the middle.

 In particular, the following operators are atomic read-modify-write
 operations with sequential consistency, so use them with gleeful
 abandon.
 (In the example, `a` is atomic, and `b` is atomic, non-atomic,